thompson-tyler/filecopy/DESIGN.md

 At a certain point, which is also adaptive to `nastiness`, the read will give up and declare an unfixable disk error, which will try to trigger an SOS.
+It has been observed that this only occurs once in every 3000-or-so reads.

 For write functionality, we again repeatedly write, then read and hash to ensure the write was correct.